codeWriter9/datastructures/README.md

 # sorting-algo
-Maven project collection of different Sorting Algorithms.
+Maven project collection of different data structures.
 The following have been implemented till date

-1. Selection Sort
+1. Stack
-2. Insertion Sort
+2. Queue
-3. Quick Sort
-4. Merge Sort
-5. Shell Sort
+3. Binary Search Tree